-I am currently working as a Researcher at the School of Computing Science in the University of Glasgow
+I am currently working as an RSE/SE Entreprise Fellow at the School of Computing Science in the University of Glasgow

-My research is mainly focused around large scale, complex, cyber-physical systems engineering.
-As a member of the Glasgow Systems Section (GLASS) I am currently working on the AnyScale Applications EPSRC funded project under the supervision of Dr Jeremy Singer.
+My research is mainly focused around large scale, complex, information systems engineering.
+As a member of the Glasgow Systems Section (GLASS) I have previously worked on the AnyScale Applications EPSRC funded project under the supervision of Dr Jeremy Singer.

 Also I am a mentor under the Athena SWAN Mentorship Scheme for postgraduate students.